bakabakabakabakabaka/bakabakabakabakabaka/README.md

 ### Hiya ;3

-I'm bi, and i'm kinda dumb. >:3
+I'm pan, and i'm kinda dumb. >:3

 I like making websites with HTML/CSS and JS.